BurntSushi/quickcheck/README.md

 done
 ```

-One thing to note is that this script passes the `qc_` filter to
+One thing to note is that this script passes the `qc_` filter to `cargo test`.
-`cargo test`.
-This assumes that you've prefixed all your quickcheck
+This assumes that you've prefixed all your QuickCheck properties with `qc_`.
-properties with `qc_`.
-You could leave off the filter, but then
-you would be running all your deterministic tests as well, which
+You could leave off the filter, but then you would be running all your
-would take time away from quickcheck!
+deterministic tests as well, which would take time away from QuickCheck!

 Checking the return code and exiting is also important.
-Without that
+Without that test, you
-test, you won't ever notice when a failure happens.
+won't ever notice when a failure happens.

 ### Cranking the Number of Tests

-Another approach is to just ask quickcheck to run properties more
+Another approach is to just ask QuickCheck to run properties more times.
+You
-times.
-You can do this either via the
+can do this either via the
 [tests()](https://docs.rs/quickcheck/*/quickcheck/struct.QuickCheck.html#method.tests)
 method, or via the `QUICKCHECK_TESTS` environment variable.
-This will cause quickcheck to run for a much longer time.
-Unlike,
+This will cause
-the loop approach this will take a bounded amount of time, which
+QuickCheck to run for a much longer time.
+Unlike the loop approach this will
-makes it more suitable for something like a release cycle that
+take a bounded amount of time, which makes it more suitable for something like
-wants to really hammer your software.
+a release cycle that wants to really hammer your software.

 ### Making Arbitrary Smarter

-This approach entails spending more time generating interesting
+This approach entails spending more time generating interesting inputs in your
-inputs in your implementations of Arbitrary.
-The idea is to
-focus on the corner cases.
-This approach can be tricky because
+implementations of Arbitrary.
+The idea is to focus on the corner cases.
+This
-programmers are not usually great at intuiting corner cases,
+approach can be tricky because programmers are not usually great at intuiting
-and the whole idea of property checking is to take that burden
+corner cases, and the whole idea of property checking is to take that burden
 off the programmer.
-Despite the theoretical discomfort, this
+Despite the theoretical discomfort, this approach can turn
-approach can turn out to be practical.
+out to be practical.

-## Generating Structs
+## Generating structs

 It is very simple to generate structs in QuickCheck.
 Consider the following
 example, where the struct `Point` is defined: